-Robin Barker started Healthy Teen Minds in 2013 to provide Training and Advice to professionals and organisations supporting the mental health of children, young people and their parents / carers.
-Alongside his clinical work he has trained more than one thousand professionals and worked with organisations across the United Kingdom.
+Healthy Teen Minds was started in 2013 by Robin Barker, a Registered Nurse (RN) in Mental Health, to provide Training and Advice to professionals and organisations supporting the mental health of children, young people and their parents / carers.
+Alongside his clinical work Robin has trained thousands of professionals and worked with organisations across the United Kingdom.

 In addition to his Postgraduate Diploma in Nursing from the University of Southampton he has a Bachelor of Arts degree in Philosophy from Southern Methodist University in Dallas, Texas, USA, where he attended on a Hunt Leadership Scholarship.
 In 2014 he was awarded a prestigious Darzi Fellowship in Clinical Leadership (NHS Leadership Academy) where he worked in NHS England’s national children and young peoples clinical policy and strategy team and completed a Postgraduate Certificate in Leadership in Health from the University of Leeds Centre for Innovation in Health Management.
 He is a former Professional Advisor on CAMHS at Health Education England.